 Single-vehicle crash in Tangipahoa Parish claims life of 33-year-old man

-HAMMOND- One person is dead following a single-vehicle crash early Sunday morning in Tangipahoa Parish.
+HAMMOND- One person is dead following a single-vehicle crash Sunday morning in Tangipahoa Parish.

-The crash took the life of 33-year-old Archie Herbert Moore Jr.
+Police say the wreck happened on US 190 east of Baptist Road around 1 a.m. taking the life of 33-year-old Archie Herbert Moore Jr.

-According to police, Moore was driving a 2001 Chevrolet Colorado westbound on US 190 when his vehicle traveled off the right side of the roadway and crashed into a driveway embankment on Sunday around 1:00 a.m.
+Moore was driving a 2001 Chevrolet Colorado Westbound on US 190 when his vehicle traveled off the right side of the roadway entered a ditch then crashed into a driveway embankment.

-Moore sustained severe injuries and was transported to North Oaks Hospital where he was pronounced dead.
+Moore sustained severe injuries and was transported to North Oaks Hospital where he was later pronounced dead.

 Blood samples were collected and will be sent to the Louisiana State Police Crime Lab for analysis.